isabella-helliwell/kickstarter-analysis/README.md

 ## 1.3 Limitations of Datasets
 ### 1.3.1 Outcome based on launchdate
         As shown in Graph1, the highest theater lanches are most successful during may month, however during the same month, we can see an increase in failed launches.
-We can look into the outcome proportions, and see if this trend is the same if we isolate soem countries.
+We can look into the outcome proportions.
+We can see if this trend is the same if we isolate a country we are interested in launching our theatre in.
+We can also see if there is a genre that is more popular in the theater category

+### 1.3.2 Outcome based on goals